-Barrows, mounds underneath or in which prehistoric human buried the dead, have been built from ≈3000 BC (the late Neolithic period) until ≈100 BC (the Late Iron Age).
-Around 4000 barrows are known to be still present in the Netherlands, but considering the large amount of barrows that has disappeared over time there must have been thousands of burial mounds in the Netherlands, dominating the morphology of the sandy Pleistocene landscape.
+Barrows, mounds underneath or in which prehistoric humans buried the dead, were built from $\approx 3000 \text{ BC}$ (the late Neolithic period) until $\approx 100 \text{ BC}$ (the late Iron Age).
+Around 4000 barrows are known to be still present in the Netherlands, but, considering the large amount of barrows that has disappeared over time, there must have been thousands of burial mounds in the Netherlands, dominating the morphology of the sandy Pleistocene landscape.

 Many of these burial mounds have been excavated and sampled for pollen analysis to reconstruct the barrow environment (Fig. 3).
-To reconstruct environmental development, pollen spectra of samples from the mounds are less valuable, but spectra of samples of the buried Podzols underneath a barrow, with the pre-barrow land surface on top, are opportune with the restriction of the regular complications of soil pollen spectra (van Mourik, 2001).
-Pollen grains precipitate onto the land surface and infiltrate by bioturbation into the soil profile and reach the A, E, B and even the C horizons.
-Soil acidification, a regular development during the Holocene in sandy substrates, caused retrogressive activity during acid soil formation.
+To reconstruct environmental development, pollen spectra of samples from the mounds are less valuable, but spectra of samples of the buried podzols underneath a barrow, with the pre-barrow land surface on top, are opportune with the restriction of the regular complications of soil pollen spectra (van Mourik, 2001).
+Pollen grains precipitate onto the land surface and infiltrate by bioturbation into the soil profile and reach the A, E, B, and even the C horizons.
+Soil acidification, a regular development during the Holocene in sandy substrates, caused retrogressive activity during acidic soil formation.
 Hence, older pollen assemblages will be preserved in the lower parts of the soil (van Mourik, 1999, 2001).
 When the soil was buried during the construction of the barrow, the active soil processes stopped and the soil record was conserved.
-The pollen grains, incorporated in the palaeosol before and during the time that barrow was built are nowadays in many cases still present.
+The pollen grains incorporated into the paleosol before and during the time that barrow was built are in many cases still present today.